-1 SECTION 1.
-Section 65850 of the Government Code is 2 amended to read:
+- 1 SECTION 1.
+Section 65850 of the Government Code is 2 amended to read: - 3 65850.
+The legislative body of any city, county, or city and county may, pursuant to this chapter, adopt ordinances that do any of the following: - (a) Regulate the use of buildings, structures, and land as between industry, business, residences, and open space, including agriculture, recreation, enjoyment of scenic beauty, use of natural resources, and other purposes. - (b) Regulate signs and billboards. - (c) Regulate all of the following:

-- 65850.
-The legislative body of any city, county, or city and county may, pursuant to this chapter, adopt ordinances that do any of the following: - (a) Regulate the use of buildings, structures, and land as between industry, business, residences, and open space, including agriculture, recreation, enjoyment of scenic beauty, use of natural resources, and other purposes. - (b) Regulate signs and billboards. - (c) Regulate all of the following: - (1) The location, height, bulk, number of stories, and size of buildings and structures. - (2) The size and use of lots, yards, courts, and other open spaces. - (3) The percentage of a lot which may be occupied by a building or structure. - (4) The intensity of land use. - (d) Establish requirements for off-street parking and loading. - (e) Establish and maintain building setback lines. - (f) Create civic districts around civic centers, public parks, public buildings, or public grounds, and establish regulations for those civic districts. - (g) Establish, as a condition of development, inclusionary housing requirements, which may require the provision of residential units affordable to, and occupied by, owners or tenants whose household incomes do not exceed the limits for moderate income, lower income, very low income, or extremely low income households specified in Sections 50079.5, 50105, and 50106 of the Health and Safety Code. - SEC.
-2. The Legislature finds and declares all of the following: - (a) Inclusionary housing ordinances have provided quality affordable housing to over 80,000 Californians, including the production of an estimated 30,000 units of affordable housing in the last decade alone. - 35 (b) Since the 1970s, over 170 jurisdictions have enacted inclusionary housing ordinances to meet their affordable housing needs.
+- (1) The location, height, bulk, number of stories, and size of buildings and structures. - (2) The size and use of lots, yards, courts, and other open spaces. - 15 (3) The percentage of a lot which may be occupied by a building or structure. - (4) The intensity of land use. - (d) Establish requirements for off-street parking and loading. - (e) Establish and maintain building setback lines. - (f) Create civic districts around civic centers, public parks, public buildings, or public grounds, and establish regulations for those civic districts. - (g) Require, as a condition of the development of residential rental units, that the development include a certain percentage of residential rental units affordable to, and occupied by, households with incomes that do not exceed the limits for moderate income, lower income, very low income, or extremely low income households specified in Sections 50079.5, 50105, and 50106 of the Health and Safety Code. - SEC.
+2. The Legislature finds and declares all of the following: - 31 (a) Inclusionary housing ordinances have provided quality 32 affordable housing to over 80,000 Californians, including the 33 production of an estimated 30,000 units of affordable housing in - 34 the last decade alone.